Danisk43/TableauGlobalPopulationDashboard/README.md

-A visually appealing and interactive dashboard with global population and migration data
+A visually appealing and interactive dashboard with global population and migration data, see screenshots